Shelter in place ordered as energy tank fire spreads in Northern California

 Download the NBC News app for breaking news

-The California Department of Forestry and Fire Protection, or CalFire, said the fire had spread to about 15 acres of vegetation around the site.
-It said Tuesday night that the fire was at 75 percent containment.
+The California Department of Forestry and Fire Protection, or CalFire, said the fire spread to about 15 acres of vegetation around the site before it was contained Tuesday night.

 "This is a very dynamic, rapidly evolving situation.
 We've got two tanks that are releasing chemicals that are still burning," Contra Costa County fire Capt.
 George Laing said.